tawhidwasik08/Plotly-districtwise-case-trajectory-animation-of-covid/README.md

 # Plotly-districtwise-case-trajectory-animation-of-covid
-Plotly animation chart for confirmed covid cases back in March 2020.
+Plotly animation chart for rising of disctrict wise confirmed covid cases back in March 2020.

-Some lines are messed up due to misinformation in dataset !
+Many lines are messed up due to misinformation in dataset !

 ![Alt text](gif/Animation.gif)